FAQ programme

 Where can I find information about accommodation in my destination countries?

 Accommodation options vary depending on the country you will be living in.
-We will send you a handbook with all the information you need to find suitable accommodation.

 Is there a housing crisis in ireland and if so, Will that become a problem for student accommodation?